UPDATE

 Q: Why is the library experiencing network disruptions?

-• On February 24th, the library became aware of a cybersecurity incident that impacted some its services.
-Upon learning of the incident, our staff took immediate action and most online resources have since been restored.
+• On February 24, the library became aware of a cybersecurity incident that impacted some of its services.
+Upon learning of the incident, our staff took immediate action, and most online resources have since been restored.
 We are currently investigating the cause of the incident.
 While this investigation remains ongoing, the library remains operational.
 Where appropriate, we will provide updates as more information becomes available.

 Q: Was the library hacked?